Managing Long-term storage fees for Amazon FBA Sellers

 Looking for Duplicate or Similar Product Pages

-Although Amazon is currently in the process of removing duplicate pages, you may find that sometimes it still occurs with your items.
-This can affect your business as slow-moving items could be hampered by these duplicate product pages as you may find your own listing at a lower sales rank.
-One way to potentially get through this is by shipping the item to yourself and reentering it back into the FBA Fulfillment Center for a new SKU and product page.
+Although Amazon is removing duplicate pages, you may find that sometimes it still occurs with your items.
+This can affect your business as slow-moving items could be hampered by these duplicate product pages, as you may find your listing at a lower sales rank.
+One way to get through this is by shipping the item to yourself and reentering it back into the FBA Fulfillment Center for a new SKU and product page.
 You can then alter the price to your liking then potentially reinvest gained capital into new inventory.

 Removal Promotions for FBA Sellers

-There are times where Amazon will offer free removal of items from Fulfillment centers to FBA Sellers, waiving the usual removal order fees that comes with it.
-Whenever you do notice this promotion going on, make sure to take advantage of it in order to avoid storage fees.
-Take note though that items that are removed from FBA Centers can only be sent back after a certain amount of time, typically 3 to 6 months after the removal date.
+There are times when Amazon will offer free removal of items from Fulfillment centres to FBA Sellers, waiving the usual removal order fees that come with it.
+Whenever you notice this promotion going on, take advantage of it to avoid storage fees.
+Note, though, that items removed from FBA Centers can only be sent back after a certain time, typically 3 to 6 months after the removal date.

 Of course, this also means determining which items in your inventory will be removed.
 Think of whether paying the storage fee is more economical when compared to the expenses of having the item shipped back to you.
-Calculate what it would take for your business to have the item processed once again and shipped back to Amazon, as well as if the item in question can be sold before the next inventory cleanup date.
+Calculate what it would take for your business to have the item processed once again and shipped back to Amazon and if the item can be sold before the next inventory cleanup date.

 Making Use of Promotions and Seasonal Trends

-In relation to the previous tip, let’s say that you are nearing the holiday season and you have items which you know are highly marketable during this season.
-Knowing this, you might want to consider a sale for items that helps in clearing your inventory up of these items.
-When doing this, however, it is important to keep track of how much you’re willing to discount products.
+About the previous tip, let’s say that you are nearing the holiday season and have items you know are highly marketable during this season.
+Knowing this, you might want to consider a sale for items that helps clear your inventory of these items.
+However, it is important to keep track of how much you’re willing to discount products.

 Awareness is also key in making this work.
-You may feel like you have the items that everyone wants, but it will just collect dust if customers don’t know that you have it on stock.
+You may feel like you have the items everyone wants, but it will collect dust if customers don’t know you have them in stock.
 Making your presence known to online buyers is just as important as keeping your inventory well-stocked.
-Ads and social media presence is great in this regard, as well as media that entices customers towards buying your product.
+Ads and social media presence are great in this regard, as well as media that entices customers to buy your product.

-Amazon offers a Pay-per-click advertising campaign for sellers to drive sales towards their product.
-There are many considerations necessary to optimize your advertising bids, but a well-executed ad campaign can bring more sales and buyers to your online storefront.
-Not only that, but you’ll be also able to get rid of your excess stock before the storage fees start accumulating.
+Amazon offers a Pay-per-click advertising campaign for sellers to drive sales towards their products.
+Many considerations are necessary to optimize your advertising bids, but a well-executed ad campaign can bring more sales and buyers to your online storefront.
+Not only that, but you’ll also be able to get rid of your excess stock before the storage fees start accumulating.

 Larger items can also be moved through this method, which is important as Amazon charges their long-term storage fees according to volume and the time they are stored within their facilities.
-Make it so that these items have the highest probability to be sold so that you can avoid the astronomic fees that comes with them.
+Make it so that these items have the highest probability of being sold so that you can avoid the astronomic fees that come with them.

 Inventory Management From The Start

-Lastly, performing constant inventory management can be one of the best and most cost-effective ways to manage your long-term storage fees with Amazon.
-Plotting out the amount of inventory you plan to send to an inventory center is better as it also provides you with information on why certain items do end up subjected to these storage fees.
+Lastly, constant inventory management can be one of the best and most cost-effective ways to manage your long-term storage fees with Amazon.
+Plotting out the amount of inventory you plan to send to an inventory centre is better as it also provides you with information on why certain items are subjected to these storage fees.

-One potential option is through the hiring of CPA firms that are specialized in dealing with Online Businesses and Retail Services.
-Their personnel tend to have the experience necessary in order to advice you on the optimal quantity of items to store, as well as help you analyze any faults that may be present in your business.
+One potential option is hiring CPA firms that specialise in dealing with Online Businesses and Retail Services.
+Their personnel tend to have the experience necessary to advise you on the optimal quantity of items to store, as well as help you analyze any faults that may be present in your business.

-Whether it’s through issues with your own listing, potential pricing adjustments, or any number of potential factors at play, a professional CPA firm can help you to figure out the best way to maneuver your business towards growth while also saving you from avoidable operation costs.
+Whether it’s through issues with your listing, pricing adjustments, or any number of potential factors, a professional CPA firm can help you figure out the best way to manoeuvre your business towards growth while saving you from avoidable operation costs.